Lamar Odom Speaks Out About The Lasting Damage Caused From His Overdose

 Despite the lingering effects, Odom was lucky he survived the terrible ordeal.

-In excerpts from his book, Darkness to Light: A Memoir, Odom detailed his life as an addict and also described what happened that fateful morning when he almost died.
+In excerpts from his book, Darkness to Light: A Memoir, Odom detailed his life as an addict.
+He also described what happened that fateful morning when he almost died.

-“My body was convulsing … There was an unholy concoction of cocaine, cognac and cannabis coursing through my veins.
+“My body was convulsing… There was an unholy concoction of cocaine, cognac and cannabis coursing through my veins.
 My heart stopped twice.
 I had twelve seizures and six strokes.
 My lungs collapsed and my kidneys ruptured.
 I was on life support,” Odom recalled.

 He admitted that he did not remember much after the incident, but he did have memories of waking up on October 16, pulling tubes from his throat.